OZGrav/2024-02-12_MeerKAT-5_Pulsar_Timing_Workshop/_episodes/PulsarData.md

 First we should explain some of the other `psrplot` commands.

 You can preprocess the archives before plotting with the `-j` option.
-You can use the following commands:
+The pre-processing is done with the `psrsh` command and you can find the full list of options with `psrsh -H`.
+The following commands are the most common ones:
  - `T` Time scrunch to one subint
  - `F` Frequency scrunch to one channel
  - `p` Polarisation scrunch to total intensity